Zuccram/Zuccram/README.md

 ## Hi there 👋

+I'm Marcus, a Sofware Engineer based in Sweden.

+I try to build wants comes to mind.
+Not afraid to break things and put it back togheter for better understanding.

+My main stack is React, Javascript, tailwind and Express.
+My favourite tool is VS Code.

+I've got a bunch of pinned projects, will add more soon !

+Fun Facts:

+- I drink to much coffee
+- Naruto is my favourite anime
+- Hobbies: games, anime, family, tv-shows & movies

 <!--
 **Zuccram/Zuccram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.